 In rare situations, a group member might choose to play an active role in a particular hearing during the course of a class action.
 The class action rules provide that such a group member might be liable for costs incurred by other parties in relation to the particular hearing.
-This is rare however, and if it becomes relevant to any group member in the Toyota Dealer Finance (Flex Commissions) Class Action, further information will be given to the group member(s) involved before they make any such choice.
+This is rare however, and if it becomes relevant to any group member, further information will be given to the group member(s) involved before they make any such choice.